sourcegraph/about/handbook/product/deprecation_process.md

 You should first determine the potential impact of the feature deprecation:

-- Are any users are using the feature?
+- Are any users using the feature?
 Who are they?
 Is there another feature that also meets their needs?
 - Are any Sourcegraph teams using the feature, or a subset of its code?
 - Are any sales prospects specifically interested in the feature?